-I know he's sitting over there in the audience.
-It'd be barking a bit later on.
-I think you will be heckling, I think.
-Right?
-Okay, so where should we start?
-You're gonna tell us what femoral acetabular impingement FAI?
-Yes.
-Should we call it?
-Yeah, let's, let's keep it short.
+I think he will.
+He'll be heckling, I think.

+Right, ok, so where should we start?
+Are you gonna tell us what femoral acetabular impingement, we call it FAIS, should we call it that?

+Yeah, let's keep it short.
 So I think it's important to know that you can have FAI anatomy and not have symptoms.
-So I think it's important that we, we know that because if you have a cam impingement or a pincer impingement, which we're going to come on to in a little bit and describe that in more detail.
+So I think it's important that we know that because if you have a cam impingement or a pincer impingement, which we're going to come on to in a little bit and describe that in more detail.
 It doesn't necessarily mean you will develop symptoms.
-So I think it's important we know what FAI S is, and how to look out for it, how it presents clinically, and sort of risk factors that you may find in the subjective history, which may point you down that sort of diagnosis to me in your long history of dealing with hips.
-Surely the only people who would know that they heard femoroacetabular impingement would be people who had symptoms because otherwise they'd never be examined or screened for it.
+So I think it's important we know what FAIS is, and how to look out for it, how it presents clinically, and sort of risk factors that you may find in the subjective history, which may point you down that sort of diagnosis

+Tell me, in your long history of dealing with hips, surely the only people who would know that they had femoroacetabular impingement would be people who had symptoms, because otherwise they'd never be examined or screened for it.

 Absolutely.
-They think we know that people can be asymptomatic who studies where they've looked at, for example, footballers, so young population of footballers, and they've done a screen across MRI screens and found that 60% of footballers, tender young footballers have the anatomy, but not all have symptoms.
+We know that people can be asymptomatic through studies, where they've looked at, for example, footballers.
+So young population of footballers, and they've done a screen across, MRI screens and found that 60% of footballers, tender young footballers have the anatomy, but not all have symptoms.

-So I guess one of the critical things for us to get out of this this evening is to know which are the symptoms, which indicates absolute impingement, because otherwise we'd be sending people off for screening, we see how they've got the anatomy and we'd think maybe they need to go for surgery or specific treatment.
+So I guess one of the critical things for us to get out of this this evening is to know which are the symptoms, which indicates impingement, because otherwise we'd be sending people off for screening, we'd see they've got the anatomy and we'd think maybe they need to go for surgery or specific treatment, but actually it might not be the case.

-If you have if you by chance come across an x ray.
-Or maybe you do it in clinical practice.
-And you see, you know, anatomy leads you to think okay, this is FAI, but they're symptom free, you would not touch that hip with surgery whatsoever.
-So many if they did have FAI s, but we're managing it, you weekly wouldn't want to jump down the surgery path too soon there are factors that we know can influence a good outcome with hip arthroscopy.
-So, you know, understanding those as well is can we start off them with a bit of a look at what the anatomy would be like in Minnesota and care about problems.
+Absolutely.
+If you by chance come across an X-ray, or maybe you do it in clinical practice, and you see anatomy that leads you to think okay, this is FAI, but they're symptom free, you would not touch that hip with surgery whatsoever.
+Similarly, if they did have FAIS, but were managing it, you weekly wouldn't want to jump down the surgery path too soon there are there are factors that we know can influence a good outcome with hip arthroscopy.
+So understanding those as well is important.

+Can we start off then with a bit of a look at what the anatomy would be like in pincer and cam and other problems?